AsiaWi/Qwizard/README.md

 # Qwizard
 Qwizard is an online quiz, helping to evaluate your quick, logical thinking and reading/listening skills.
 Do you ever feel like you're listening to someone but not really hearing the context?
 This quick, 10 questions quiz will help you understand if you let your mind wonder about or actually process the words and focus on the meaning.<br>
 Even though the quiz has some tricky questions, they are all simple and don't require any special knowledge, so it is aimed towards anyone who can read.
-It's meant to be fun, not difficult and the color pallete will surely let you know of that as soon as you see it!
+It's meant to be fun, not difficult and the colour pallete will surely let you know of that as soon as you see it!

 ![mockup](assets/docs/mockup_techsini_screenshot.png)

 ## FEATURES
 ### Main header
 * This is shown the same on every page for consistent design, it does change however to a personalised, welcome message as soon as user enters a username.
 Once user clicks 'start' located under the welcome message, the user is taken to a quiz and the header from that moment includes a link which user can use if they want to be taken back to home page/ instructions page.
-* Simple, not busy design, when hover over will change colour, allowing the user to easily navigate back to the beggining.
+* When hovered over, the header will change the colour.
+Simple, not busy design, allowing the user to easily navigate back to the beggining.
 ![main_header](assets/docs/main_header.png)
 ### Home page
 * The home page includes two features below the header.
-## Instructions
+#### Instructions
 * These are the main feature, quick description of what is the aim of the quiz and general info (ie. number of questions within the quiz) followed by simple list of steps and what happens if you follow them ( username -> start -> timer).
 The aim of this section is to let the user know what to expect.
 ![home_page_instructions](assets/docs/home_page_instructions.png)
-## username input
+#### Username input
 * Previous instructions advise the user of having to type username.
 User has to input username if not entered, and user clicks 'submit'an alert will be displayed.
   The aim of this is to be able to display personalised welcome message and then view the score within leaderboard/if applies.
 * If user adds the username, they will be taken to a personalised welcome message and an option to click 'START' when ready to start answering questions